njesenberger/rollup-plugin-svg-symbols/README.md

-# Project Name
+# rollup-plugin-svg-symbols

-A brief description of the project.
+Rollup/Vite alternative to the package [SVG sprite loader](https://github.com/JetBrains/svg-sprite-loader) for Webpack from JetBrains.

 ## Table of Contents